Skip to Content

 The center of the museum is the large art studio that feature two new art projects every week, themed for the seasons, holidays and more, that kids can do at their own pace.
 Tiny Traveler made Brigid’s crosses for St. Patrick’s Day on one visit, pipe cleaner statues on another and paper ties around Father’s Day.

-a temporary exhibit at nyc's chldrens museum of the arts mingles art with puppets to make it more approachable.
+A temporary exhibit at nyc's chldrens museum of the arts mingles art with puppets to make it more approachable.

 There is a sound studio, media lab, clay bar, and an art studio just for under 5s with crafts and building toys.
 A hallway with rotating guest art installations leads to a room full of giant Imagination Playground building blocks.